tshepang/blog/content/arts/top music videos.rst

 #. **Feel It Boy** (Beenie Man ft.
 Janet Jackson; Dir: Dave Meyers)

-   Gorgeous, mellow, and digitally-manipulated envionment which offers rare warmth.
+   Gorgeous, mellow, and digitally-manipulated environment which offers rare warmth.
 It boasts perhaps the largest collection of gorgeous gals of any music video I've seen.
 Jackson doesn't look comfortable though, with unnatural poses.